jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 - the name can be up to 32 bytes long;
 - the name cannot contain any null bytes;
 - the name must contain at least one character.
 A name with all blanks is not permitted;
-- a variable name can contain mixed-case leters: you cannot use the same variable name with a different combination of uppercase and owercase letters to represent different variables.
+- a variable name can contain mixed-case letters: you cannot use the same variable name with a different combination of uppercase and owercase letters to represent different variables.

 >N.B.
 If you use characters other than the ones that are valid when `VALIDVARNME=V7`, then you must express the variable name as a name literal (?) and set `VALIDVARNME=ANY`.